telerik/ajax-docs/controls/editor/accessibility-and-internationalization/standards-compliance/xhtml-compliance.md

 We are always working on improving the produced by RadEditor Xhtml content and in the latest version the ConvertToXhtml and ConvertFontToSpan client-side filters are activated by default.

->note While the Telerik RadEditor can compensate and automatically convert many of these non-valid tags, the responsibility for producing valid XHTML compliant content is partially on the side of the user.
+>tip While the Telerik RadEditor can compensate and automatically convert many of these non-valid tags, the responsibility for producing valid XHTML compliant content is partially on the side of the user.
 Therefore, we strongly suggest the use of the new integrated **XHTML Validator** for the timely discovery and correction of non-compliant content.

 ## Using the Integrated XHTML Validator